Martin Brundle: Motorsport activities

 Brundle took the wheel of a Jaguar F1 car for the Formula One demonstration in London prior to the 2004 British Grand Prix and drove a BMW Sauber during a demonstration in 2006.
 Also in 2006, Brundle drove a 2005 Red Bull Racing car around Silverstone as part of ITV's 'F1 Insight' feature.
 This was followed up in 2007 with Brundle and colleague Blundell both driving Williams F1 cars to demonstrate overtaking.

 In 2008 he came out of retirement to drive in the Formula Palmer Audi Championship alongside his son Alex, who was a series regular.
 He scored three top-eight finishes from the three races in which he took part.

 Brundle came out of retirement again to race for United Autosports in the 2011 Daytona 24 Hours, sharing a Ford-powered Riley with Zak Brown, Mark Patterson and former Ligier and Brabham teammate Blundell; the team finished fourth overall.

 In June 2011, shortly before the 2011 European Grand Prix, Brundle completed a one-off Formula One test for the series' tyre supplier Pirelli at Jerez.
 He completed a total of 70 laps on all of their tyre compounds, with the results and events of the day aired before the 2011 Hungarian Grand Prix.

 In June 2012, Brundle made a return to competitive racing at the 24 Hours of Le Mans, teaming up with son Alex to race a Greaves Motorsport-run Zytek-Nissan LMP2.
 His first appearance at the French classic in over a decade, Brundle worked hard to get back into adequate physical condition – using his son's race-training exercise programme for a year in preparation.
-Their car finished 15th out of the 56 runners, completing 340 laps.
+Their car finished 15th out of the 56 runners and 8th in class, completing 340 laps.

 Other activities

-Brundle has been involved in driver management.
-At present, he is David Coulthard's manager (as well as his former co-commentator).
+Brundle has been involved in driver management, and was David Coulthard's manager until Coulthard retired from racing.
 He co-owned a management company, 2MB Sports Management, alongside Mark Blundell until January 2009, when he announced his intention to step down in order to focus on his television responsibilities and his son's career.
 Their clients include McLaren test driver Gary Paffett and British Formula 3 champion Mike Conway.

 Brundle presented a documentary on British television in 1998 called Great Escapes, which showed generally live recordings, and occasionally reconstructions, of stories where human beings managed to somehow survive in face of various dangers or perils.
 It ran for one series on ITV.

 In 2004 he released his first book Working the Wheel.
 The title is a reference to his 1996 crash in Melbourne.

 In June 2013 he released his second book The Martin Brundle Scrapbook, co-authored with Philip Porter, a biography that tells the story of his life through memorabilia, news cuttings and photographs.

 On Friday 13 February 2009, Brundle presented BBC Look Easts 6.30 pm bulletin, with Susie Fowler-Watt, reproducing his famous gridwalk.